-Students are required to adhere to the Dental Assisting Program's Dress Code Policy during classroom, preclinical, laboratory, and clinical sessions.
-Students are to refer to the School of Dental Sciences' Dress Code.
+Students are required to adhere to the School of Dental Sciences' Dress Code Policy for the Dental Hygiene Program during classroom, preclinical, laboratory, and clinical sessions.
+Students are to refer to the School of Dental Sciences Dress Code.
 Uniforms should fit appropriately for the student's size and physique.
-Uniforms should be free of stains and wrinkles, and the pant legs should not drag on the ground.
-The uniform jacket is to be completely snapped/zipped closed during preclinical, laboratory, and clinical sessions.
-A black teeshirt may be worn under the uniform top.
-Students are required to wear plain black leather shoes with black soles and plain black hose, knee-hi hose, trouser socks, or socks.
-Failure to wear the Dental Assisting Program uniform will result in the reduction of ten points from a student's quiz, test, or preclinical/laboratory proficiency evaluation grade (s) for that day, or from their Externship rotation grade.
+Uniforms should befree of stains and wrinkles, and the pant legs should not drag on the ground.
+The uniform jacket/lab coat is to be completely snapped/zipped closed during preclinical, laboratory, and clinical sessions.
+A black tee-shirt may be worn under the uniform top.
+A head covering is required to be worn during laboratory, preclinical, and clinical sessions.
+Students are required to wear plain black leather shoes with black soles.
+Students have the option to wear plain black hose, knee-hi hose, trouser socks, or socks.
+Failure to wear the Dental Hygiene Program uniform will result in students receiving a reduction of ten points from each graded item for that day (a student's quiz, test, homework assignment, in-class activity, preclinical or laboratory proficiency evaluation, or clinical grade(s)).